Merit Honours Badge System

 A collection of 12 certificates in total.

-After a child has earned a Bronze Merit Badge they have the opportunity to earn a Silver Merit Badge and then go on to earn the ultimate Black Merit Badge.
+After a child has earned a Bronze Merit Badge they have the opportunity to earn a Silver Merit Badge and then go on to earn the ultimate Gold Merit Badge.
 For each successive badge they need to receive a further 12 certificates in the combination above.

 It is not expected that all children will receive a merit badge, but it is certainly within all children’s reach if they fully participate in school life and take the opportunities presented to them.